Pigeon Forge, Tennessee: Transportation

 Pigeon Forge is served by a mass transit system of buses that are referred to as "Fun Time Trolleys" due to their physical resemblance to early 20th-century trolleys.
 The system operates more than 40 vehicles and has more than 200 stops throughout Pigeon Forge as well as in neighboring Gatlinburg and Sevierville.
 All the trolleys are equipped with lifts for mobility aids and wheelchairs.

 U.S. Route 441, known as "The Parkway", runs through the middle of Pigeon Forge en route to Gatlinburg and Great Smoky Mountains National Park, where it crests at Newfound Gap before descending to Cherokee, North Carolina.
 The six-lane strip along US-441 contains most of Pigeon Forge's tourist attractions.
 U.S. Route 321 (known as Wears Valley Road in Pigeon Forge) connects the town with Wears Valley and Townsend to the west.
 Teaster Lane runs along the eastern side of the city and serves as a local four-lane road bypassing some of the Parkway and is relatively undeveloped, except a few shopping centers.
 TN-449 serves as a bypass for both Sevierville and most of Pigeon Forge and directly connects with Dollywood.

 Utilities

 The water plant in Pigeon Forge can treat 12000000 U.S.gal of water per day.
 The city storage system holds 8300000 U.S.gal of water.
 The city also supplies Gatlinburg with up to 1500000 U.S.gal of water per day.

+Education

+Sevier County School District is the sole school district in the county.